 - Tactical considerations from both the Claimant and Defendant points-of-view.

-The course is particularly aimed at trainee solicitors, and those who are relatively new to litigation practice, but is equally suitable for more experienced delegates, who wish to brush-up their knowledge of the CPR.
+The course is particularly aimed at trainee and newly qualified solicitors, and those who are relatively new to litigation practice, but is equally suitable for more experienced delegates, who wish to brush-up their knowledge of the CPR.

 - Issue, Service and Filing Under the CPR;

 - Case Management;

 - Relief from Sanctions Post Mitchell and Denton;

 No prior knowledge is required for this course.

 For those delegates requiring 12 hours from the course for Professional Skills Course (PSC) purposes, a case study based around a litigation file is completed pre-course.
 For other delegates, no pre-course work is required.

 There is no post-course work for this session.